-This sweet potato curry cooks itself for hours in your slow cooker so you get to come home to a lovely smelling house!
+This slow cooker sweet potato curry cooks itself for hours in your slow cooker so you get to come home to a lovely-smelling house!

 I love curries with a passion.
 While one of my first loves will always be Mexican food, Indian food is a very close second.
 Few foods are as comforting as a really good curry, and they are relatively easy to make at home.

 What Is Curry?

 Curry can be any number of dishes using particular herbs and spices.
 These herbs and spices will change depending on which part of India a dish comes from.
 Curry is also a spice blend made up of several different spices.
 The powdered curry you find in your spice aisle is a blend of spices such as cumin, coriander, ginger, turmeric, dried chilies, and more.
 As with curry dishes, the particular blend of spices that make up curry powder can also change from region to region in India.